lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This hitch-hiker's guide is meant to be a friendly general introduction to this thesis.
 The thesis describes the genomics of the _Azolla_ symbiosis: that of _Azolla_ ferns, its main symbiont _Trichormus_ (or _Nostoc_) _azollae_, and other bacterial partners.
 Its chapters will discuss the discovery of those other bacterial partners and the identity and evolution of the main symbiont.
-The final chapters center around some methodology and control over the symbiosis' reproductive cycle.
+The final chapters center around the symbiosis' reproductive cycle and some methodology.
 This is all new information on the _Azolla_ symbiosis, and I will argue important information for modern breeding of _Azolla_.
 There will be a lot of bioinformatics, some molecular biology and some ecology now and then.
 All individual chapters already have in-depth stand-alone introductions.
-So here, I mean to give a broader context on symbiosis research, the amazing _Azolla_, and relevant genomics methodologies.
+So in this general introduction, I mean to give a broader context and perspective on symbiosis research, the amazing _Azolla_, and relevant genomics methodologies.
-I will argue how a systems biology mindset may be required for symbiosis research.
+I will argue how a systems biology mindset can benefit symbiosis research.
 Then I will provide a broader context on the _Azolla_ symbiosis.
 And finally I will discuss bioinformatics techniques to address the relevant questions and hypotheses of this PhD project.
 I attempted to make this introduction palpable for all scientific audiences, not just (plant)biologists.